GIScience/gis-training-resource-center/content/Module_4/en_qgis_map_design_I.md

 width: 500px
 name: en_30.30.2_graphic_semiology_signs
 ---
-You can use different graphic signs depending on the type of information you want to display.
+You can use different graphic signs depending on the type of information you want to display (Source: Unknown.
+This figure is included for illustrative purposes only and is not subject to the Creative Commons license of this platform.)
 ```

 Visual variables are the __graphical means for visually transcribing information__.
 The visual variables are __shape,